Cipher Mining Insiders

 Cipher Mining Workforce Comparison

-Cipher Mining is number one stock in number of employees category among its peers.
-The total workforce of Financials industry is currently estimated at about 573.
-Cipher Mining holds roughly 35.0 in number of employees claiming about 6% of equities under Financials industry.
+Cipher Mining is rated below average in number of employees category among its peers.
+The total workforce of Financials industry is currently estimated at about 44,149.
+Cipher Mining adds roughly 43.0 in number of employees claiming only tiny portion of equities under Financials industry.

 Some recent studies suggest that insider trading raises the cost of capital for securities issuers and decreases overall economic growth.
 Trading by specific Cipher Mining insiders, such as employees or executives, is commonly permitted as long as it does not rely on Cipher Mining's material information that is not in the public domain.
 Local jurisdictions usually require such trading to be reported in order to monitor insider transactions.
 In many U.S. states, trading conducted by corporate officers, key employees, directors, or significant shareholders must be reported to the regulator or publicly disclosed, usually within a few business days of the trade.
 In these cases, Cipher Mining insiders must file a Form 4 with the U.S. Securities and Exchange Commission (SEC) when buying or selling shares of their own companies.